news

 Types of Hybrid Renewable Energy Systems

-In theory, the possibilities of a hybrid renewable energy system are endless.
-However, some of the most common configurations that are currently deployed in the utility sector include:
+In theory, the possibilities of a hybrid system are infinite.
+However, some of the most common configurations currently used in the utility sector include:

 Solar + Wind